Dementia can be distressing, both for those living with this condition, and for their families.

 People with dementia often have good long-term memories and can get a huge reward from reminiscing.
 Our activities teams have many items from the past, often kept in rooms set out in style to bring back memories and encourage debate about ‘by gone’ times.

 People with dementia often gain great pleasure from seemingly small interactions.
 This could be a night time chat with a care worker, or maybe looking at an old family photo album.
 It could even be a slice of their favourite cake.
-All of these apparently small things can elicit positive reactions from our patients, not only bringing pleasure to the resident, but also contributing to the job satisfaction of our staff.
+All of these apparently small things can elicit positive reactions, not only bringing pleasure to the resident, but also contributing to the job satisfaction of our staff.

 Individual Dementia Care Plans

 Stability and regular routine are important parts of dementia care, both for residents and families.
-At our dementia nursing homes across central Scotland, we involve residents and families to write care plans which reflect the needs of that resident.
+At our nursing homes across central Scotland with specialist dementia care skills, we involve residents and families in writing care plans which reflect the needs of that resident.

 This attention to detail allows residents to be as comfortable as possible, feeling part of the nursing home community, surrounded by staff who know them well.

-If you’d like to discuss care for a dementia patient in more detail, or find out about what we offer here at Randolph Hill, just get in touch.
+If you’d like to discuss care for a person living with dementia in more detail, or find out about what we offer here at Randolph Hill, just get in touch.
 We’re more than happy to help with any questions you might have.